 Upon the effectiveness of this offering, Mr. Horne will become the Chairman of the Board of our company and Mr. Ault will become our Chairman Emeritus and serve as a consultant to our company.
-See "Certain Board Arrangements" on page 90.
+See "Certain Board Arrangements" on page 92.

-Mr. Gustafson, Mr. Oram and Dr. Woo have agreed to join our Board of Directors upon the closing of this offering.
+Mr. Gustafson, Dr. McGrath, Mr. Oram and Dr. Woo have agreed to join our Board of Directors upon the effectiveness of this offering.